Missing vs. Unused Knowledge Hypothesis for Language Model Bottlenecks in Patent Understanding: Results

-As larger models show a higher ability to differentiate, does that also imply they generate better questions?
+A transferring question emerges: are the most useful questions those that \emph{the same} model would ask itself, or can questions authored by a different model—smaller or larger—better align the answerer’s knowledge with the task?
+We next test how question–answer sets travel across scale and where misalignment helps or hurts.

 The answer depends on which model is doing the answering.
 We test two models—LLaMA 3B and 8B—on questions generated by four others: LLaMA 1B, 8B, 70B, and 405B.
 We select 3B and 8B as answerer models because the 1B model produces low-confidence responses (94.4\% with a confidence score of 0), indicating little understanding of content.
-In contrast, the 70B and 405B models already achieve strong performance without external scientific context, leaving little room for improvement.
+In contrast, the 70B and 405B models already achieve strong performance without an external scientific context, leaving little room for improvement.
 The 3B and 8B models provide a more informative middle ground: they show some understanding but still benefit from superior prompts.

-As shown in Figure \ref{fig:smallerModelsFigure} panels a and b, we find that the 3B model performs best when answering questions from the 1B model, and the 8B model benefits from questions posed by both the 1B and 8B.
+As shown in Figure \ref{fig:smallerModelsFigure} panels a and b, we find that the 3B model performs best when answering questions from the 1B model, and the 8B model benefits from questions posed by both the 1B and 8B (i.e., misjudge rate (judging as "same patents") is lower than questions from bigger models).
 This asymmetry reveals a critical insight: questions from larger models do not consistently help smaller models, and often introduce confusion.
 A more knowledgeable model cannot fully substitute for a smaller model’s understanding, suggesting that knowledge extraction is not smoothly transferable across model scales \citep{li2024hindsight}.
 At the same time, we observe that questions from smaller models often align well with the answering capacity of larger models.
 This may be because larger models can readily interpret, build on, and give a better answer to smaller models' questions.
-Large model questions appear to go beyond the bounds (and dimensionality) of smaller model understanding and answering capacity.
+Large model questions appear to go beyond the bounds (and dimensionality) of smaller models' understanding and answering capacity.